isc-projects/kea/doc/sphinx/arm/dhcp6-srv.rst

 .. note::

-   Kea versions 1.7.10 and newer require that the reserved address must be within the subnet.
+   The reserved address must be within the subnet.
    This does not apply to reserved prefixes.

 The following example shows how to reserve addresses and prefixes for specific hosts: